 Perfect Nankhatai should be light but with rich flavors, slightly crispy inside but delicate enough that it just crumbles and melts in your mouth.

-Sign of a perfectly baked Nankhatai, find three to four cracks over the surface, the texture should give you the impression that any moment the Nankhatai will crumble.
+Sign of a perfectly baked Nankhatai, find three to four cracks over the surface, the texture should give you the impression that at any moment the Nankhatai will crumble.

-Of course you can!
+Of course, you can!

 You can add, chocolate (powder or chips), cinnamon powder, saffron, vanilla extract, or any other extract.
+You can also add thandai powder and make thandai-flavored cookies.
+Add 3 tablespoons of thandai masala powder along with the flour.

 More Diwali recipes